isabella232/netappfiles-go-crr-sdk-sample/README.md

 ## What is example.go doing

-Currently, Azure NetApp Files SDK exposes control plane management operations, CRUD operations for its resources like accounts, capacity pools, volumes and snapshots.
-We start this execution by defining some basic variables that will be used throughout the code to define resource group name, location, account name, virtual network, subnet names, etc.

->Note: Please refer to [Resource limits for Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-resource-limits) to understand ANF's most current limits.
+This sample project is dedicated to demonstrate how to enable cross-region replication in Azure NetApp Files for an NFSv3 enabled volume (note that this process is the same for NFSv4.1 volumes), similar to other examples, the authentication method is based on a service principal, this project will create two ANF Accounts in different regions with capacity pool.
+A single volume using Premium service level tier as the Primary ANF, and Standard service level tier in the secondary region with Data Protection object.

+I summary, the process of enabling Cross-Region replication, we can describe it as creating the primary resources, including primary volume, then we move forward and create the secondary resources but with the difference that in the secondary volume, it needs to contain the Data Replication Object, after this is complete, a last step happens in the primary volume, which is to authorize the replication.

-Next, it will move forward and obtain some non-sensitive information from the *file-based authentication* file that is used at the initial stages to identify the subscription ID for the test we perform to check if the subnet provided exists before starting creating any ANF resource.
+We also use some non-sensitive information from the *file-based authentication* file that in the initial stages, we identify the subscription ID for the test we perform to check if the subnet provided exists before starting creating any ANF resources, failing execution if they're missing.

 Authentication is made on each operation where we obtain an authorizer to pass to each client we instantiate (in Azure Go SDK for NetAppFiles each resource has its own client).
 For more information about the authentication process used, refer to [Use file-based authentication](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization#use-file-based-authentication) section of [Authentication methods in the Azure SDK for Go](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization) document.

-Then, it will start the CRUD operations by creating one account, then capacity pool, volumes, snapshot and volume from snapshot, in this exact sequence \(for more information about Azure NetApp Files storage hierarchy please refer to [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-understand-storage-hierarchy) document\).
-After all resources are created, it will perform an update to a volume by changing its usage threshold (size) doubling its size in this example.

-Finally, the clean up process takes place (not enabled by default, please change variable `shouldCleanUp` to `true` at `example.go` file if you want clean up to take place), deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources still live.
+Lastly, the clean up process takes place (not enabled by default, please change variable `shouldCleanUp` to `true` at `example.go` file if you want clean up to take place), deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources.
+Related to CRR, before removing the secondary volume, we need to remove data replication object before deleting the volume.
 You will also notice that the clean up process uses a function called `WaitForNoANFResource`, at this moment this is required so we can workaround a current ARM behavior of reporting that the object was deleted when in fact its deletion is still in progress.
 We will also notice some functions called `GetAnf<resource type>`, these were also created in this sample to be able to get the name of the resource without its hierarchy represented in the `<resource type>.name` property, which cannot be used directly in other methods of Azure NetApp Files client like `get`.

+>Note: Please refer to [Resource limits for Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-resource-limits) to understand ANF's most current limits.

 ## Contents